-Rates: $11 — $27.50 Taxes and fees are not included.
+Rates: $15 — $35 Taxes and fees are not included.
 Rates subject to change. $5 reservation fee per site is non-refundable.

 All of the park’s 107 family campsites have a grill and picnic table and are located near a bathhouse with hot showers.
 A dump station is located at the campground check-in.
 The campground has 87 RV sites with water and electric hookups and 20 tent sites, each with water.
 The tent camping area does not have electric hookups.
 There are no sewer hookups in the campground.

-Tennessee State Parks Campground Wi-Fi Disclaimer:
+Tennessee State Parks Campground Wi-Fi Disclaimer

-In order to protect our forests and trees from invasive insects and diseases, Tennessee State Parks asks that ALL campfires be made with heat-treated wood or downed wood collected inside the park, near the campsite.
+Tennessee State Parks asks that ALL campfires be made with heat-treated wood or downed wood collected inside the park, near the campsite.
 Please refrain from bringing untreated wood into the park.

-The Emerald Ash Borer and other invasive pests are a growing threat to the forests of Tennessee and the surrounding region.
-To learn more about the pests that threaten Tennessee and what you can do to help prevent the introduction and spread of invasive pests, visit www.protecttnforests.org.Reserve Now
+To learn more about the pests that threaten Tennessee and what you can do to help prevent the introduction and spread of invasive pests, visit www.protecttnforests.org.

 To learn more about Don’t Move Firewood, visit www.dontmovefirewood.org.